cs573-21s/02-datavis-7ways/README.md

 To visualize cars dataset, I set the mapping in the `aes()`.
 I also made use of ` geom_point()` to create circles.

-Ggplot2 can automatically construct legend in chart, which is very convenient.
+The syntax in ggplot2 is concise.
+Compared with D3, ggplot2 needs less code to create same vis.
+In addition, ggplot2 can automatically construct legend in chart, which is very convenient.

 ![ggplot2](img/ggplot2.png)

 # matplotlib
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.

 To visualize cars dataset, I made use of `ax.scatter()` to create scatter plot.
-Because I didn’t find API which similar with `scaleLinear()` in matplotlib documentation, so I define a function and map the weight to circles size.
+Because I didn’t find API which similar with `scaleLinear()` in matplotlib documentation, so I defined a function to map the weight to circles size.

+Authough it tooks some time to check the documentation, these fuctions are convenient to create scatter plot.

 ![matplotlib](img/matplotlib.png)